A 30-million page library is heading to the moon to help preserve human civilization

 One small component of the archive is the time capsule Beresheet’s creators alluded to: a collection of songs, children’s drawings and writings about Israeli culture and history.
 But the rest is truly encyclopedic.
 Included in the Lunar Library’s more than 200 gigabytes of data are the entire English-language version of Wikipedia; tens of thousands of fiction and nonfiction books; a collection of textbooks; and a guide to 5,000 languages along with 1.5 billion sample translations between them.

-All of that information is etched onto 21 nickel disks, each just 40 microns (about 1/600th of an inch) thick.
+All of that information is etched onto 25 stacked nickel disks, each just 40 microns (about 1/600th of an inch) thick.

 Since people of the far future will presumably not have a DVD player handy, and might not speak any language now in use, the top of the Lunar Library’s disc is engraved with tiny images of books and other documents explaining human linguistics, along with instructions about how to read the library beneath.
 The introductory layers can easily be viewed when magnified 100 times under a simple microscope.
 Then it’s up to our crafty descendants to build the player so they can read the rest of the Library.